Who can you reach out to for assistance?

-Core services of the OHRI Methods Centre include: (1) data management, (2) statistical analysis, (3) study design and methodology, (4) systematic reviews and knowledge synthesis, (5) education, (6) health economics.
+Core Services of the Ottawa Methods Centre (OMC) include consultation and advice, study design and methodology, statistical analysis, data management, systematic reviews and knowledge synthesis, health economics, and education.

 The instructions to update your OHRI profile: OHRI Web Profile Instructions 2017